ajinkya-85/AI-Powered-DB-MyDB-/Readme.md

 | `DB_operation.py`   | Manages SQLite database connections and execution.                     |
 | `searching.py`      | Utility for recursive file system scanning.                            |
 | `config_manager.py` | Handles loading and saving of configuration settings.                  |

+You can contribute to it by creating new branch and raising PR to merge.